vuetifyjs/vuetify/packages/docs/src/pages/en/features/icons.md

 ### Material Design Icons

-Use this tool to search for any Material Design Icons and copy them to your clickboard by clicking the item.
+Use this tool to search for any Material Design Icons and copy them to your clipboard by clicking the item.

 <icon-list />